jmagaram/rescript-seq/README.md

 **Note:** It is possible to create untagged unions with a library like [rescript-struct](https://github.com/DZakh/rescript-struct) and not use the functors defined in this package.
 See the [usage examples](https://github.com/jmagaram/rescript-extras/blob/master/src/Extras__UnionTests.res) for a comparision of the two approaches.
 This works very well and avoids abstractions, but requires a bit more code.

 **Note:** The Rescript compiler also has a new feature for untagged unions that works great with pattern matching support.
-There are limitations on which types can be included in the union, pattern matching is not customizable, and custom equality is not provided.
+There are limitations on which types can be included in the union, literal support is very nice, pattern matching is not customizable, and custom equality is not provided.

 ## Literal